MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/azure-blob-storage-code-examples.md

 2. Ensure that you have the role  **Storage Blob Data Contributor** on your project's storage account.

+3. Ensure that you have the role **Azure AI Developer** on your project.

 > [!IMPORTANT]
 > File search using Blob storage is only supported by the standard agent setup.